Visual literacy in education

 Visual literacy in education refers to the ability to interpret, analyze, and create meaning from visual texts, including both traditional imagery and digital multimodal content such as videos, infographics, and interactive media.
 It is considered an essential skill for navigating contemporary digital environments.
-Visual literacy education also emphasizes equitable access to technology and the ethical use of digital tools to support inclusive and participatory learning.
+Visual literacy education also emphasizes equitable access to technology and the ethical use of educational technology to support inclusive and participatory learning.

 History

 Visual literacy in education has evolved significantly over time in response to shifts in pedagogical approaches and technological advancements.
-During the Enlightenment period, visual materials such as illustrations and diagrams were used to support comprehension in disciplines like science, history, and philosophy, enabling learners to grasp complex concepts through visual representation.
+During the Enlightenment period, visual materials such as illustrations and diagrams were used to support comprehension in disciplines like science, history, and philosophy, enabling learners to grasp complex concepts through visual representations.

 In the 19th and early 20th centuries, formal education emphasized print-based literacy, with instruction primarily focused on reading and writing.
 Visual materials were generally limited to textbook illustrations and blackboard sketches, and learners were often positioned as passive recipients of knowledge within teacher-centered classrooms.
 Educational theorists later recognized that students have diverse learning styles—such as visual, auditory, and kinesthetic styles—which led to increased integration of visual media in teaching to support more inclusive and interactive learning environments.

 The 20th century saw the rise of audiovisual education, marked by the introduction of tools such as filmstrip projectors, overhead projectors, and educational posters.
 These developments broadened the definition of visual literacy to include moving images and multimedia formats.
 In the late 20th and early 21st centuries, rapid advancements in digital technology further expanded the scope of visual literacy.
-Students increasingly engaged with multimodal content such as video, infographics, interactive media, and data visualizations, requiring new instructional strategies for interpretation and creation of visual information.
+Students are increasingly engaged with multimodal content such as video, infographics, interactive media, and data visualization, which requires new instructional strategies for the interpretation and creation of visual information.

 This transformation has significantly influenced curriculum development, with visual literacy now regarded as an essential component of 21st-century skills digital-age education.
 In subjects such as social studies, for example, educators increasingly employ visual sources—such as historical photographs, maps, charts, and material artifacts—to encourage critical engagement with cultural and historical content.

 The integration of text and image has become increasingly systematic in educational resources, reflecting a broader shift toward multimodal learning approaches.
 This trend is supported by research in graphic design and literacy education that highlights how combining visual and textual information enhances student engagement, comprehension, and critical thinking.